Onzachm/Vancouver-Housing-Index-Predictor/README.md

 - scikit-learn
 - TensorFlow

-Also, make sure that the 'VAN.csv' file is present in the same directory as this notebook.
+Also, make sure that the 'data.csv' file is present in the same directory as this notebook.

 ## Usage

 1. Open visualization_source using JupyterLab, Jupyter Notebook, or any compatible environment.
-2. Make sure the required libraries and the dataset ('VAN.csv') are available.
+2. Make sure the required libraries and the dataset ('data.csv') are available.
 3. Run each code cell sequentially to perform data cleaning, build the LSTM model, and visualize the predictions.

 Note: Adjustments may be required based on specific dataset characteristics or model requirements.